UK Council for Psychotherapy

 • Ether (Hearing) - Can we be expansive, giving space to us & others

-Unwell, Physical Pain, Physical ill Health It can be very challenging to respond to and manage our ill health (or even wellbeing).
+Unwell, Physical Pain, Chronic Pain, Physical ill Health The therapy for chronic pain explores what it's like for us - what's going on for us personally, how we can manage our pain, not just with pills, but also skills.
+It can be very challenging to respond to and manage our ill health (or even wellbeing).
 And ill health can present huge challenges.
 We may be unwell, have poor physical health, be in chronic pain, or ill with associated emotional, psychological, spiritual effects, maybe through ageing.
 (The Royal College Of Psychiatrists state "All healthcare tries to relieve pain and to cure, but good healthcare tries to do more.
 Illness is not a separate entity.
 We can't separate the mind and the body and its nervous system.
 The illness may also carry childhood trauma, relationship difficulties, or just the stresses, impact of being human in the world.
 Spirituality emphasises the healing of the person, not just the disease.")
 Raw inside, we may be sensitive, depressed, distressed, pressurised, frustrated, angry or in grief, struggling to find our way through our pain, psychosomatically affecting our whole body, mind and feelings - often negatively and sleep.
 In heartbreak, we may find it hard to accept what is happening, unhelpfully compare our state of health & body to what it was like before.
 When in pain, ill, unwell, our concept of time may change and our thoughts can tumble.
-We may come up against our own mortality or fear dying.
-Alongside our own self care, we may need to surround ourselves with supportive others, ask for care & support.
+We may also come up against our own mortality or fear dying.
+Alongside our own self-care, we may need to surround ourselves with peer support, supportive others, ask for care & support, contact our GP.

 Unwell, Physical Pain, Physical ill Health - Medical Diagnosis A medical diagnosis can feel like a relief for some, a burden for others, as if we become identified by it.
 "Why me?" can be an understandable reaction and working through our feelings can be part of the therapy process.
 Our physical pain, illness diagnosis may manifest in our life, but they are not our self, our essence (see also Identifying, Disidentifying & Integrating All Aspects Of Us).
 It may be important to remember that our human-beingness is more than a label, condition.
 And when we may have a condition, medical diagnosis or be in chronic pain, this not only affects us, but others.
+As for chronic pain, like all conditions, we respond individually.
+Medication can have a role, as can nutrition, movement strategies, mindfulness, learning what soothes our pain.
 We may wonder who, how, when & why to tell others and if so, we don't have to manage their own reactions.
 Counter-intuitively, when with others, we may discover we prefer laughter rather than sympathy to focus on - this can also aid muscle relaxation in the long term, reduce pain (see also Terminally Ill, Terminal Diagnosis).

 Unwell, Physical Pain, Physical ill Health - Healing From Within We may not always be able to avoid pain, yet we can reduce its impact on us and our life quality.
 Healing, it is said, also comes from within - that we need to heal ourselves, not exclusively handover 100% authority to doctors.
 Alongside receiving important medical care (and the impact medication has on our emotions, moods, ability to think clearly, alongside any physical side effects), listening, tuning into what our body best needs, its messages may help us (see also Feeling Safe In our body - Connecting To Our Centre).
 Being in touch with what soothes us, keeping calm & open-hearted to all that is happening can also support us.
 Re-prioritising things, maybe re-routing our life empowering ourselves, taking responsibility for our wellness as best we can, dropping our resistance to any negative emotions we carry (see also Our Painbody), facilitates our healing process, so we don't necessarily hand over all responsibility to others to heal us.
 Accepting the condition of our body, being healthy & whole to whatever degree, may assist us by re-framing health as not necessarily experiencing complete physical wellbeing.
 Reflecting upon our journey of healing and what, if anything, we might need to learn about the context of our life, accepting (even forgiving ourselves or others if we need to) may support us.
-Managing any health anxiety (or cyberchondria) so it doesn't over-dominate is one thing.
+Managing any health anxiety, so it doesn't over-dominate is one thing.
 Yet managing pain is so individual and what helps one person, may not another (e.g. stress management, relaxation training, focused breathing, mindfulness, meditations, healthy distraction techniques, affirmations, visual imagery, imagination, massage, acupuncture, good nutrition, movement or the best form of exercise for our condition, doing small things if/when we have bits of energy, surrendering to what is, transforming our pain, if we can, to power).
 For some our current state of health can be a wake-up call about how we treat ourselves, our very being.
 And radically adapting to lifestyle changes, self-managing our care may help us, so despite our imperfections we experience adequate psychological wellbeing, general wellbeing.
-(Paying attention to things we don't want may be unhelpful rather than paying attention and focusing on our wellbeing and what we do want.)
+(Paying attention to things we don't want may be unhelpful rather than paying attention and focusing on our wellbeing and what we do want.) taking a wellness inventory, including areas of life we feel out of alignment, habits that no longer support our wellbeing, what one thing we can stop doing and start doing to improve our wellbeing may support us (this could include how we can look after, nourish our body, practise movements, create moments of calm to elevate our wellness).
 Being connected to how aspects of our wellness - our mind, our body, feelings, sexuality, spirit, interact may support us (alongside cleaning up any unhelpful lifestyle factors, behaviours and any psychological factors, often unconscious - where being curious about these without blaming or shaming ourselves may be insightful).
 Without underplaying how the body also affects the mind, we may want to check if we also allow our physical condition dictating our mental attitude, how our emotions (e.g. frustration, anxiety, fear, anger) respond to our physical condition, believing that if we unhelpfully wait for our physical condition to improve, only then so our emotional state will improve.
-When unwell, respecting how our body feels, taking care, being kind to ourself, making good choices towards what our body needs (e.g. maybe appropriate exercise and giving our body time to rest, recuperate, reserving our energy when we need to, re-storing our depleted energy) alongside supporting, maximising our body's health may be important.
+When unwell, respecting how our body feels, taking care, being kind to ourself, making good choices towards what our body needs (e.g. maybe appropriate exercise and giving our body time to rest, recuperate), balancing rest with exercise, alongside supporting, maximising our body's health may be important.
 Focusing on good, positive feelings, envisioning our good health, when we are physically unwell may understandably not always come easy to us, yet supports our physical health, as does feeling safe in our body.
 Challenges may also include focusing on the now, the positive, activities that engage us in life.

-Unwell, Physical Pain, Physical ill Health - The Intertwined Mind, Body, Relationship, Influence Of Feelings, Thoughts, Beliefs & Our Past Any stress or anxiety influences our physical feelings and this becomes circular (see also Body, Feelings, Mind Connection, Self-Regulation).
+Unwell, Physical Pain, Physical ill Health - The Intertwined Mind, Body, Relationship, Influence Of Feelings, Thoughts, Beliefs & Our Past Any stress or anxiety influences our physical feelings and this becomes circular (see also Body, Feelings, Mind, Epigenetics, Environmental Connection, Self-Regulation).
 Anxiety, bereavement, insomnia or suppressed anger and other suppressed, repressed emotions can manifest as physical symptoms resulting in chronic pain.
 (The cells in our body carry our past.)
 When we talk about the experience of illness, there may also live trauma in our body, emotional, spiritual grief.
 Our physical pain, illness may also carry the psychological impact of our past.
 We may be curious about this, however it may be important we don't give ourself a telling off by giving our illness/condition that we somehow brought all this on ourselves.
 Avoiding blaming, shaming ourselves may be important.
-In the nature versus nurture debate, neuroscience acknowledges that our highly susceptible brain organ is shaped by the significant influence of our environment, experiences, social, life factors, including any parental stresses.
+In the nature versus nurture debate, neuroscience acknowledges that our highly receptive brain organ is shaped by the significant influence of our environment, experiences, social, life factors, including any parental stresses and our involuntary nervous system also impacts on our sense of internal safety.
 We and our brain are also shaped by the impact of our past (including any non-responsiveness, empathic breaks and frustrations in our early life - see also Our First Relationship - Early Connections & Bonding Patterns).
 Our life direction is not merely determined by fate, our script, our history, our biology and genetic inheritance as our genes and the impact of our environment, the web of energies interact in multiple ways.
 The impact of our early connections and bonding patterns and any non-responsiveness, empathic breaks and frustrations in our early life can also manifest in our body now.
 (How our parents responded to us when we were unwell may also impact on us now.)
 A wake-up call for some may include considering certain psychological messages that our body may be expressing e.g. passive aggressive anger, destructive (and maybe self-destructive) revenge, for not getting the attention we need, feeling abandoned, rejected, to punish (maybe self-punish) hurt those who rejected, abandoned us.
 Self-pity may be an understandable reaction yet remaining stuck there may not help us.
-Despite pain in areas of our body, focusing somewhere in our body that feels OK, even good, can assist.
+Despite pain in areas of our body, focusing somewhere in our body that feels OK, even good, can assist, supporting our resilience.
 (See also Our Painbody)

 Counselling in London & Psychotherapy in Camden, near Kings Cross - tiredness, fatigue, vitality

-Pacing Within the limits of our body and in order to achieve increased function, we may want to balance our energy and rest through the active self-management strategy of pacing ourselves (our physical, emotional, mental activities throughout the day) with manageable chunks - balancing the time we spend on activities with rest, so there is no increased fatigue.
+Resting, Recuperating, Recovering & Pacing We may want to reserve our energy when we need to, re-store our depleted energy - using the power of rest to reset ourself, practising taking breaks when we need to, giving our body time to rest and recuperate, balancing rest with exercise.
+Pacing is a psychological technique to enable restoration (see also Healing, Recovering, Restoring Our Self From Burnout, Work Stress, Counselling For Self-Care - Counselling For Work-Life Balance, Burnout Counselling).
+Within the limits of our body and in order to achieve increased function, we may want to balance our energy and rest through the active self-management strategy of pacing ourselves (our physical, emotional, mental activities throughout the day) with manageable chunks - balancing the time we spend on activities with rest, so there is no increased fatigue.
+(See also Sleep Problems, Insomnia)

 I, for one, have never in my life come across a perfectly healthy human being.
 Thomas Mann